theoludwig/create-fullstack-app/README.md

 ## 🚀 Features

-- 💯 Maximize lighthouse score
+- 💯 Maximize Lighthouse Google Chrome score
 - ✨ Follow best practices (at least try 😅)
 - ⚡️ Easy to use